POP Board

 Director

-Kimberly C. Fields is a top-performing Sales Management Professional with 20+ years in the biotech/pharmaceutical industry.
-Her diverse experience covers the gamut from finance, training, sales, marketing and teaching.
+Kimberly C. Fields, MBA is a purpose-driven leader with 30+ years in the biotech/pharmaceutical industry.
+Her diverse experience covers the gamut from finance, training, sales, marketing, and sales leadership.
 She specializes in strategic plan implementation, leading change management and coaching for outstanding outcomes.
-She has successfully collaborated with all levels of management and diverse personalities on cross-functional teams and matrix organizations within the Johnson & Johnson family of companies and GlaxoSmithKline.
+She is inspired and thrives on inclusion thus she has collaborated with all levels of management and diverse personalities on cross-functional teams and matrix organizations within the Johnson & Johnson family of companies, GlaxoSmithKline (GSK) and other fortune 100 companies.

 Carole Haas Gravagno